UHaider/UHaider.github.io/_posts/2018-09-03-Contributing-To-SUSE-Package-Hub.md

     Once the Package Hub team is happy with the request the package will be moved to SUSE Package Hub.

+## Contributing New Software Package:

+A new software package, package not already in Factory, can be submitted to openSUSE factory through a **_devel_** project.
+Devel projects act as feeders to openSUSE:Factory project.
+Packages from home: namespace are not allowed to be directly submitted to Factory.
+You can get a list of current devel projects that are feeding to openSUSE:Factory [here](https://build.opensuse.org/stage/project/status?project=openSUSE%3AFactory).
+{:.justify-class}

+1. **Step: Select Devel Project**

+    So, first you need to find an appropriate devel project where you can maintain your package.
+For example if you want to maintain a package that provides network monitoring functionalities an appropriate devel project would be server:monitoring.
+If you think you need a new devel project you can always ask the maintainers of an existing top-level project and ask them to create a subproject for you.
+You can ask OBS maintainers to create a project for you by opening a [bug]( https://bugzilla.opensuse.org/enter_bug.cgi?product=openSUSE.org&component=BuildService&short_desc=New%20Project%20Space
+) or contacting them admin@opensuse.org.

 ## Conclusion
 In this post, I tried to summarize the steps involved in contributing to openSUSE:Factory project and SUSE Package Hub.
 I hope that after reading this blog post you have gained more understanding on how to contribute to Factory and SUSE Package Hub using Open Build Service.
 {:.justify-class}